News & Comments | Open Access

 Department of Pharmaceutical Chemistry, School of Pharmaceutical Education and Research (SPER), Jamia Hamdard, New Delhi- 110062, India

-Aim: To know the different antimicrobial peptides isolated from the plants and to provide an outlook on their biotechnological potential.
+Aim: To know the different antimicrobial peptides isolated from the plants and to provide an outlook on their

 Table 1: Classes of plant derived AMPs, source & name of peptides: